gundry2/gundry2.github.io/_pages/about.md

 Currently, my main interests are in machine learning and quantitative trading; both are excellent opportunities for me to apply the mathematics I've learned.

-In my spare time, I like to teach myself more math, work on personal projects, and host tabletop game sessions for my friends
+In my spare time, I like to teach myself more math, work on personal projects, and host tabletop game sessions for my friends.